oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/lead.md

 ### update

-Edit a specific lead record
+Edit a specific lead record.
 The updated record is returned in the response.

 {@inheritdoc}